toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 ## Responsive breakpoints

-Create layouts that adapt to different screen sizes using media queries.
+You can create layouts that adapt to different screen sizes using media queries.

 When adding a new style variant, you can set media query conditions: